-Squamous cell carcinoma : This is by far the more common of the two.
-It happens when cancer forms in the flat, thin cells that line the vagina.
-This type spreads slowly and tends to stay close to where it starts.
-But it can move into other organs including the liver, lungs, or bones.
-Older women are most likely to get this form of the disease.
-Nearly half of all cases occur in those age 60 and up.
+Squamous cell carcinoma.
+This is by far the more common.
+It happens when cancer forms in the flat, thin cells that line your vagina.
+This type spreads slowly and tends to stay close to where it starts, but it can move into other places like your liver, lungs, or bones.
+Older women are most likely to get this form.
+Nearly half of all new cases are in women ages 60 and up.

-Clear cell carcinoma: This is an even rarer form of adenocarcinoma.
-It’s been linked with women whose mothers took a hormone called diethylstilbestrol (DES) in the early months of pregnancy.
-Between 1938 and 1971, doctors often prescribed this medication to pregnant women to prevent miscarriage and other problems.
-Doctors stopped using it in 1971.
-But just how long do you remain at risk if your mother was given DES?
-That remains unknown.
+Clear cell carcinoma.
+This is an even rarer form of adenocarcinoma.
+It often affects women whose mothers took a hormone called diethylstilbestrol (DES) in the early months of pregnancy.
+Between 1938 and 1971, doctors often prescribed this medication to prevent miscarriage and other problems.

 If you notice any of these things, it doesn’t mean you have vaginal cancer.
 You could just have an infection.
 But it’s important to get it checked out.

-If a pelvic exam or a Pap test shows there might be cancer, your doctor may want to take a closer look with a procedure called colposcopy.
-She’ll use a lighted magnifying instrument -- a colposcope -- to check your vagina and cervix for anything abnormal.
+If a pelvic exam or a Pap test shows signs of a problem, your doctor may want to take a closer look by doing a colposcopy.
+They’ll use a lighted magnifying tool called a colposcope to check your vagina and cervix for anything unusual.

-She might take tissue samples at the same time.
-A specialist will study the samples under a microscope.
+They might also take out a bit of tissue so a specialist can look at it under a microscope.
 This is called a biopsy.

-If she finds cancer, your doctor will choose a treatment based on many factors.
-These include how close the cancer is to other organs, which type of cancer is present, how advanced it is, whether you’ve had a hysterectomy, and if you’ve had radiation treatment in your pelvic area.
+You and your doctor will decide on treatment based on many things, including how close the cancer is to other organs, its stage, whether you’ve had radiation treatment in your pelvic area, and whether you’ve had a hysterectomy to remove your uterus.

 Surgery.
 This is the most common treatment.
-Your doctor may use a laser to cut out affected tissue or growths.
-In some cases, she may need to remove all or part of the vagina.
-Or she’ll perform a hysterectomy.
-This is when the uterus is taken out.
-Sometimes the cervix or other organs need to be removed, too.
+Your doctor may use a laser to cut out tissue or growths.
+In some cases, they might remove all or part of your vagina.
+You may need a hysterectomy to remove your cervix or other organs.

 Radiation therapy.
-This treatment uses high-powered X-rays or other forms of radiation to kill the cancer.
-It might be performed using a machine that sends X-rays into your body from outside.
-Your doctor might also place a protected radioactive substance inside your body on or near the cancer.
+This treatment uses high-powered X-rays or other forms of radiation to kill cancer.
+Your doctor might use a machine that sends X-rays into your body, or they could insert a radioactive substance inside your body, on or near the cancer.

-Radiation treatments in the pelvic area can damage the ovaries.
-This cuts off estrogen production, which leads to menopause symptoms like hot flashes and vaginal dryness.
-If you’ve already been through menopause, these symptoms likely won’t happen.
+Radiation treatments in your pelvic area can damage your ovaries.
+That can cause them to stop making estrogen, leading to menopause symptoms like hot flashes and vaginal dryness.
+If you’ve been through menopause, you probably won’t have these problems.

 This type of therapy also can irritate healthy tissue.
 Your vagina might get swollen and tender.
 Sex may be painful.

-Chemotherapy (“Chemo”).
-This kills or stops the growth of cancer cells using medications.
-You might take them by mouth or get them through an IV.
-If you have squamous cell vaginal cancer, your doctor might prescribe a chemo treatment in lotion or cream form.
+Chemotherapy (“chemo”).
+This uses medication to kill or stop the growth of cancer cells.
+You might take the medication by mouth or get it injected into a vein (intravenous or IV).
+In some cases, your doctor might give you a chemo in lotion or cream form.